Get Answers About Personal Injury

 How long do I have to bring a lawsuit against someone who caused me injury?

-In both West Virginia and Pennsylvania, the statute of limitations in most cases is two years.
+In West Virginia, Ohio, and Pennsylvania, the statute of limitations in most cases is two years.
 However, you should get a case review as soon as possible.
 Evidence is most readily available right after a crash or any other type of accident.
 Please don’t put off deciding whether to bring legal action.
 If you wait too long, you may miss your chance.

 If I sue someone because they caused me injury and I win my case, what will I be compensated for?